 Business Plan Cover Page

-Your Business Plan Cover Page Should Include:
+What to Include in Your Business Plan Cover Page

-- Slogan or tagline (optional)
+- Slogan or business tagline (optional)

-- A logo (optional)
+- A company logo (recommended)

-- The date and possibly a revision number, as in, “July 1, 2010.
+- The date and possibly a revision number, as in, “January 20, 2023.
 Revision 3”

 - Contact Information: Your Name, phone number, email address and mailing address.
 Try to use a professional email address that reflects your new business, as in “firstname.lastname@example.org”

-A slogan or tagline is optional but should be included if your business is in an industry that is considered timely or hot.
+A slogan or business tagline is optional but should be included if your business is in an industry that is considered timely or hot.
 Similarly, if you’ll be sending your business plan to an investor or bank that is known for working with businesses of your type, let them know through a tagline or slogan that you are in that space.

 If you have a logo you are pleased with, include it on your cover page; however, there is no need to rush to create a logo just so you’ll have it to include in your business plan.